The Best Used Small SUVs in 2026

 Crossovers and SUVs have enjoyed massive popularity over the past decade or so, which means that the used-car market is full of excellent options to fit anyone's taste.
 If you're in the market for a used small SUV, we recommend casting your net wide enough to include the 2017 model year, as that is when many small SUVs began to take hold in the market.

-Whether we’re talking about an Acura, an Audi, a GMC, or a Volvo, new SUVs are better than ever—though this carries a bit of premium price-wise.
-One way to get around this is to let someone else take the initial depreciation hit.
+Whether we're talking about an Acura, an Audi, a GMC, or a Volvo, new SUVs are better than ever—though this carries a bit of a price premium.
+One way to get around this is to let someone else absorb the initial depreciation hit.

-A used SUV may not offer a new-car warranty, but later-model options may be available with certified pre-owned (CPO) warranties.
-Some low-mileage examples might still be under for their original warranties, too.
-Here are our choices for the best used small SUVs on the market today, covering a wide price range and selection of automakers.
+A used SUV may not come with a new-car warranty, but later-model options may be available with certified pre-owned (CPO) coverage.
+Some low-mileage examples might even still be within their original warranty periods.
+Here are our picks for the best used small SUVs on the market today, spanning a wide price range and a broad selection of automakers.

 2018 Honda CR-V